 Despite the impressive headline numbers and enormous market potential, game publishers face many hurdles to get their content to market, not least of which is getting the payment method right.
 “Many of the game publishers do everything themselves,” according to Mr. Adidharma.
 MOL itself was initially a games publisher, but when they saw the gap in the market they ceased publishing and started working on games payments.
 They now have operations in a number of countries in Southeast Asia and are looking to expand globally.

 Another significant barrier, besides distribution, is cost.
 International digital content in emerging markets is generally priced in USD or euro.
 However many users simply cannot afford them.
 “In-app purchase is 99 cents and that is too high for emerging markets.
 A prepaid player does not have that much money,” noted Mr. Dizon.
 “We see publisher sales double or triple when they localize” said Mr. Adidharma, echoing Dizon’s comments.
-Altitude Games has come up with a pricing model explicitly designed for the average consumer in Southeast Asia, at five Filipino pesos per day.
+Altitude Games <!--- Please link to the company site so we know more about them --->has come up with a pricing model explicitly designed for the average consumer in Southeast Asia, at five Filipino pesos per day.
 Altitude works with Xurpas and Globe Telecom to give customers who have fluctuating incomes flexibility and choice over when they pay to play: the plan’s users can opt in via SMS any day they wish to play.
 The plan is currently live in the Philippines, and Altitude plans to expand it to other countries in the region.

 Gaming in Southeast Asia is a billion dollar industry that is forecast to grow rapidly in the years to come.
 There exists a huge opportunity, not only for the gaming industry but also for MFC.
 Electronic wallets are popular, and due to the low levels of credit card penetration their usage will only increase.
 By making mobile money widely available just as smartphone ownership is exploding across the region, stored electronic value for games could well prove to be the killer use case for MFC adoption in Asia.